• Initial programs provide clothing, school supplies and hot lunches to school children in Harlan County, Kentucky.

 Back to Timeline

-• Expansion to Latin America with a program in Columbia.
+• Expansion to Latin America with a program in Colombia.

 • Expansion to Vietnam with a community development program.

-• Cherokee and Hopi tribal children and included in U.S. programs
+• Cherokee and Hopi tribal children are included in U.S. programs

 • White Mountain Apache tribal families in Arizona begin a home improvement project.

 • Happy Birthday Save the Children!
 Save the Children Federation marks the agency's 35th anniversary with the first annual Save the Children Day on October 16.

 • The Appalachian Fireside Craft Project (AFC): Regional field director Charles Wesley visits an AFC warehouse of traditional crafts made by Appalachian families to be sold as a local program fundraiser.
 Later, crafts from programs worldwide are marketed in catalogs and online.